 Others have, in turn, shared their own STD stories or have confided in me regarding other sensitive topics; this has resulted in more genuine and deeper relationships, and in general, I have been thankful for the strength to share my story.

 In contrast, a small segment of those I’ve told have done hateful things – shared my personal information without my consent, treated me as if I were trashy and intentionally hurting others, etc….
-It is important to note, those people have been few and far between, were unhappy individuals and were struggling to find their own self-worth and self-confidence….one of which later contracted an STD and came to me to for help.
+It is important to note, those people have been few and far between, were unhappy individuals and were struggling to find their own self-worth and self-confidence….a couple of which later contracted an STD and came to me to for help.

 8. Are you currently under treatment for your STD?
 If so, please share whether you have explored prescription medication, over-the-counter medication, or holistic and natural approaches.

 Presently, I am balancing both a pro-active and a re-active regimen.
 Pro-actively, I take holistic and natural over-the-counter supplements to strengthen my immune system.
-I use a prescription medicine to react to herpes break-outs in hopes of shortening their duration.
+Re-actively, I use a prescription medicine to react to herpes break-outs in hopes of shortening their duration.

 I also take pro-biotics, eat yogurt, and drink kefir on occasion – all three help to maintain healthy vaginal flora and further prevent vaginitis infections.